 Because of the ending of the Cold War as well as the downfall of the Soviet Union, there came about a very quick progression of globalization, democracy as well as capitalism on a global scale.

 These events were the binding forces that reunited the world and relaxed the drifts and clashes between the countries.
 Barriers came down, and film ideas and genres were put forward and established for migration across borders.

-The advancement in technologies like growing personal computers, the internet and the techniques used in filmmaking leading to the digital era were a great help in transporting ideas as well as films around the globe.
+The advancement in technologies like growing personal computers, the internet, and the techniques used in filmmaking leading to the digital era were a great help in transporting ideas as well as films around the globe.

 This meant that the non-Hollywood filmmakers could compete with Hollywood in regards to making films and delivering them to their audiences.
-In such environment came as a rescue action of some sort.
+In such an environment came as a rescue action of some sort.
 Big budgeted movies of Hollywood were gaining a lot of hype and fame.
 Von Trier and Vinterberg wanted to prove a point by showing that budgets do not define quality.

 A short documentary on Lars Von Trier and Dogme ’95.

 It was in early 1995 that Lars von Trier made a call to Thomas Vinterberg inviting him to start a film revolution with him.
 And then according to legend, in 45-minutes these two directors manifested the which they always called in capital letters THE VOW OF CHASTITY which was a ten-point set of rules called the Dogme 95 Manifesto.
 Dogme is the Danish word for dogma.